MichaelHettmer/100-days-of-code/README.md

 ### Roadmap

-1. Build a **portfolio** website about all my personal and professional software projects as well as publications and research as a PhD student
+1. Setup a CI / CD workflow for **LaTeX** including spell/grammar checking and automated builds
-2. Create and host my own **blog** on that website to share my thoughts and gained knowledge
+2. Customize and adapt **RevealJS** to create a presentation framework for my upcoming talks as a PhD student including an automated CI / CD workflow and a custom theme
-3. Publish useful functions and components as new **libraries** on GitHub and maintain and setup automated workflows for my existing OpenSource projects
+3. Build a **portfolio** website about all my personal and professional software projects as well as publications and research as a PhD student
-4. Customize and adapt **RevealJS** to create a presentation framework for my upcoming talks as a PhD student including an automated CI / CD workflow
+4. Create and host my own **blog** on that website to share thoughts and gained knowledge
-5. Setup a similiar CI / CD workflow for **LaTeX** as well
+5. Publish useful code and components as new **libraries** which I will maintain on GitHub

 ### Main programming languages